fdifrison/java-persistence/doc/Java_Persistence_Theory.md

 - Identity → `GenerationType.IDENTITY`, using the physical database identity column.
-The identity generator can be applied only to a single column; An internal counter is incremented every time it is invoked using a lightweight locking mechanism that is not transactional (i.e **rollbacks can lead to gaps in the identity column values of two consecutive columns rows**) and can release the lock right away after the increment.
+The identity generator can be applied only to a single column; An internal counter is incremented every time it is invoked using a lightweight locking mechanism that is not transactional (i.e. **rollbacks can lead to gaps in the identity column values of two consecutive columns rows**) and can release the lock right away after the increment.
   **DRAWBACKS:**
   The new value assigned from the counter is known only after executing the INSERT statement.